Pylons/pyramid/docs/quick_tour.rst

 packages, no structure.
 Most Pyramid projects, though, aren't developed this way.

 To ease the process of getting started, the Pylons Project provides :term:`cookiecutter`\ s that generate sample Pyramid projects from project templates.
-In addition these cookiecutters will install Pyramid and its dependencies.
+These cookiecutters will install Pyramid and its dependencies as well.

 First you'll need to install cookiecutter.